Parliament @ Work

 The colours of the Northern Territory are those of its flag: black, white and ochre.

 The Northern Territory Parliament House was opened in August 1994.
-It is Australia's newest Parliamentary building.
+It is Australia's newest parliamentary building.
 The Parliament House is located in State Square, the administrative centre of Northern Territory law and government.

-The Red Kangaroo is the Official Animal Emblem of the Northern Territory.
+The red kangaroo is the official Animal Emblem of the Northern Territory.

-The Wedge-tailed Eagle is the Official Bird Emblem of the Northern Territory.
+The wedge-tailed eagle is the official Bird Emblem of the Northern Territory.

 Top of page

-Chartist checkbox
+Chartist checklist

-Northern Territory (Self government from 1978)
+Northern Territory (Self-government from 1978)

 Democratic right Date right achieved for Assembly